fredeil/INF-1101/INF1101-fei003-a2/report.md

 # INF-1101 - fei003 - a2
 This report details the implementation of an indexer that supports indexing of text documents and evaluation of queries to filter words within the indexed documents.
 The filtering mechanism is based on a context-free grammar (CFG) that describes the unambiguous rules for determing the legal expressions of the query language.

-The intention of the indexer is to use it for a basic search engine that has a simple web interface for evaluating queries on a set of documents located on the host, and returns a link to the matching files.
-Users of this web interface can search on either single words or a combination of words using the language described later in this report.

 ## 1. Theoretical background
 The assessment can be into two main problems.
 Each problem can then be further split into sub-sub problems.
 For instance: